 The key to success is to have a strong online presence.
 But if you do not take time to localize your website, your business won’t succeed in the long run.
 Investing more time and effort into localization will help you attract customers globally and increase your company’s reputation.

-Localization does not guarantee immediate success, but it can help you become more competitive on the market and attract new customers who speak other languages.
+Localization does not guarantee immediate success, but it can help you become more competitive in the market and attract new customers who speak other languages.
+For example, if you are from London and have to do your business in Paris feeling a lack of French language skills, your business leading capability doesn’t guarantee you immediate success.
+You can always reach out to the help of French tutors to improve your business French level.
 Pay attention to mistakes during localization, make sure that your website has high-quality content.
 Lastly, experience the culture inside out!